SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 	  Good to know: The special case, where *increment* is **1** and *minValue* is an integer, this handler will be identical in behavior to the second variant of *ClicksHandler*.

 	- The second variant maps a range of values starting with *minValue* to a defined list of specified values (*value1*, *value2*, ...) in the underlying simulator specific setup file.
-Of course, there must be more than one value in this list.
+For technical reasons, there must be more than two values in this list.

-      Please note, that in this variant the first two arguments *increment* and *minValue* are ignored.
+      Please note, that in this variant the first argument *increment* is ignored.

   - **ClicksHandler(minValue, maxValue)** or **ClicksHandler(minValue, value1, value2, ...)**